StefanKarpinski/JuliaCon2025Talks/Bifold_Splittable_RNG.md

 Yes, but we'd have to accumulate dot product _outside_ of main RNG

 - Increases every task size by the size of the accumulator
+- Even one accumulator adds 8 bytes (64 bits)
-- For four independent perturbation values, adds 32 bytes
+- Four independent accumulators adds 32 bytes

 ---
-# Do We Need Dot Products?
+# Do "dot products" need to be linear?

 Dot products inherently produce these problematic linear relationships